deltheil/snippets/README.md

+# Snippets

-A mobile app that lets you learn &amp; experiment Redis while on-the-go.
+An iOS app that lets you learn & experience your favorite {databases,languages,tools}

-Do you know [redis.io/commands](http://redis.io/commands)?
-Well get it right on your mobile!
+on-the-go or as a 2nd screen while working.
+Works with [Redis](http://redis.io) so far.